A Transmission About Liz Phair from the Actual Guyville

 The Chicago anti-promoter ordinance must not pass.

-In Chicago they’re trying to shove through a new ordinance that would force independent promoters to purchase a “promoter’s license” and insure their events even if they’re promoting an event in a venue that’s already insured.
 This would put me out of the promotion business.
 Local blogs and fanzines would no longer be able to book a bill at places like Double Door, The Empty Bottle, Schubas, Metro, or Hideout.
 Fundraisers would cease to exist.

 And I’m just thinking of the live music community … if this thing passes the dance scene in Chicago will basically disappear overnight.